 THIS IS REALLY IMPORTANT

-I really want you to think about this: If you made a smoothie or juice containing just 1/2 a cup of each of these seven ingredients it would give you:
+I really want you to think about this: If you made a smoothie or juice containing just 1/2 a cup of each of these seven most alkaline foods it would give you:

 Vitamin K – 1326% RDA